A Mexican man is the second victim to die after shooting at Dallas ICE facility

 Following ICE procedures, the detainees were restrained inside the van, an ICE official said, adding that federal agents ran into gunfire to remove them and render aid.

-Sarah Brumfield in Cockeysville, Maryland, and María Verza in Mexico City contributed to this report.
+Sarah Brumfield in Cockeysville, Maryland, and María Verza in Mexico City contributed.